AaltoSciComp/scicomp-docs/training/scip/triton-winter-kickstart.rst

 Participants will be provided with access to Triton for running examples.
 Participants are expected to bring their laptops with the pre-installed SSH client, capable of using a wireless net (preferably Eduroam or Aalto, otherwise Aalto Open).

+* If you do not yet have access to Triton, :doc:`request an account
+  </triton/accounts>` in advance.
+* Then, try to :doc:`connect to Triton </triton/tut/connecting>` to be ready.
+* If you aren't familiar with the Linux shell, :doc:`read the crash course </scicomp/shell>`
+* If you aren't able to do any of these on time, don't worry: just come early and let us know: this preparation just makes things quicker to start.

 **Additional course info at:** Ivan Degtyarenko, ivan.degtyarenko -at- aalto.fi